 The 25,000-mile estimate is more realistic for drivers who take a lot of short trips around town every day.
-The 65,000-mile estimate is more likely for drivers who commute to work for over 30 minutes per day.
+The 65,000-mile estimate is more likely for drivers who do most of their driving on the freeway with little traffic.

 4 Things That Shorten the Life of Your Brake Pads

 Some brake pads are stronger than others.
 You can also factor in the type of brake pads you have and the make and model of your vehicle too.
 But overall, consider the following factors very carefully if you want your brake pads to last a long time:

 A lot of drivers like to ride the brake when they’re driving and some don’t even realize they’re doing this.
 Riding the brake means that you are resting your left foot on the brake pedal while you drive.

 By applying slight pressure to the brake pedal at all times, you are not only wearing out your brake pads at accelerated rate, you’re lowering your gas mileage.
 To fix this bad habit, simply use your right foot only when braking and accelerating.